 Your Unique Selling Proposition or USP is the unique value your products give your customers.
 This is what sets you apart from other businesses in your industry.

 Did you know that people are more likely to patronize your brand if they know exactly what your brand stands for?
+By creating business blogs, companies can increase their visibility and tell their clients more about the advantages that give them a cutting edge over the competition.

 People make buying decisions based on the value they think they are getting from your product or service.